 P11d form needs to be filed for any company directors or employee who is earning over £8,500 per annum, or any company director possessing more than a 5% share in the company.
 P11Ds are filed by the business or the company, and not by the employee.
 For many freelancers and contractors it is the same thing.
 Most of the perks an employee received from the business in the previous tax year qualify as expense and benefits.
 There are 14 sections / line items on the P11D form.
 P11d forms must be filed by July 6th following the tax year in question.
-For example, the P11D form for the tax year April 2015 – April 2016 must be filed on July 6th 2016.
+For example, the P11D form for the tax year April 2019 – April 2020 must be filed on July 6th 2020.

 DNS Accountants is a proficient accounting and taxation firm that offers complete range of filing services for owner managed small business and private individuals across the United Kingdom.
 DNS has a sturdy track record of supporting small businesses with their wealth and manage them avail the maximum benefit.
 DNS is a reputed firm of ACA’s or Chartered Accountants (CA) with offices in across the United Kingdom.
 The firm’s learned team focuses on helping companies with P11d filings and other services such as self-assessment, bookkeeping and accounting services, business start-up, payroll-management and taxation advisory.
 The firm takes pride in saying that we are very co-operative with our clients & deliver unmatched customer service and constantly help clients to manage their wealth.
 At DNS, we are constantly in touch with our clients.

 DNS Accountants offers taxation & accounting services to owner managed businesses and freelancers / contractors.
 For business owners and freelancers / contractors, it is difficult to keep pace with the ever changing government regulations and rules.
 Our expert team of chartered accountants and taxation professionals help clients in services ranging from bookkeeping to payroll to tax planning, and filing tax returns.